 1: laser front

 2. Carefully unplug the fan cables from the laser module.
 Make sure to get hold of the white pin jack, don’t pull on the entire socket or directly on the cables, or they might tear!

-Warning: Make sure to wear gloves while cleaning or wash your hands thoroughly at the end of the cleaning process.
-Please put on a filter mask and safety glasses, to prevent potentially dangerous substances and dirt from getting into your eyes or respiratory passages.
+Make sure to wear gloves while cleaning or wash your hands thoroughly at the end of the cleaning process.
+Please put on a filter mask and safety glasses,

 1. Heat sink:

 Use a hand vacuum cleaner with a brush and clean all rilles as well as the recess for the laser channel thoroughly.